bautt/TPLink_Steckdosen_TA/README.md

 ### Download and installation:
-* If you download a release https://github.com/bautt/TPLink_Steckdosen_TA/releases/ it will unpack as "TPLink_Steckdosen_TA".
+* Download the current release https://github.com/bautt/TPLink_Steckdosen_TA/releases/ it will unpack as "TPLink_Steckdosen_TA".
 * Move the app in to $SPLUNKHOME/etc/apps or use Splunk web Ui to upload and install.
-Restart. :rocket:
+Restart Splunk. :rocket:

 ## Configuration
 Once installed you can go to  "Settings" > "Data inputs" > "TP Link Steckdosen TA" and configure a modular input for each smart plug.